komparo/rosetta-pipeline/comparison/README.md

 There are several ways to create individual jobs from a rule:

   - Wildcards within file names: make, Snakemake
-  - Specifying the inputs of each job: CWL
+  - Explicitely specifying the inputs of each job: CWL
-  - Looping over inputs: WDL
+  - Looping over all inputs/outputs: WDL, Snakemake
+  - Creating a job everytime a (set of) inputs is available: Nextflow.

 ### Language